Flexiana/datascript-diff/readme.md

 If you are using macOS or Linux the only dependencies required for this project are:

 - Yarn (package manager).
-- NodeJS (javascript runtime).
+- NodeJS (JavaScript runtime).
 - Clojure (programming language).

 Then you can run `yarn` to install dependencies, later you can run some environment:

-- `yarn serve` to show the GUI in the browser (visits http://localhost:8080).
+- `yarn serve` to show the GUI in the browser (opens http://localhost:8080).
-- `yarn test` to run the test directory
+- `yarn test` to run the test directory (it contains tests that prove diff algorithm with some data).

 ---

 ### Usage

-...
+---

 ### How does it add more tests?

-...
+---